Bach: The Goldberg Variations (Glenn Gould album): Recording process

-The recordings were made in 1955 at Columbia Records 30th Street studio in Manhattan over four days between June 10 and June 16, a few weeks after Gould signed his contract.
-Columbia Masterworks Records, the company's classical music division, released the album in January 1956.
+The recordings were made in 1955 at Columbia Records 30th Street studio in Manhattan over four days between June 10 and 16, a few weeks after Gould signed his contract.
+Columbia Masterworks Records, the company's classical music division, released the album in 1956.
 Bach: The Goldberg Variations became Columbia's bestselling classical album and earned Gould an international reputation.
 The record is now in the catalog of Sony Classical Records.

 At least one record-company executive questioned Gould's choice of the then-obscure Goldberg Variations for his recorded debut.
 In a 1981 interview, Gould reflected on the studio's situation: "I think the objections [Columbia] had, which were mild and expressed in a most friendly fashion, were quite logical.
 I was twenty-two years old and proposed doing my recording debut with the Goldberg Variations, which was supposed to be the private preserve, of, perhaps, Wanda Landowska or someone of that generation and stature.
 They thought that possibly some more modest undertaking was advisable."
 Then aged 22, Gould was confident and assertive about his work, and prevailed in the decision as to what he would record for his debut—having also ensured that his contract granted him artistic freedom.
 Columbia recognized his talent and tolerated his eccentricities; on June 25 the company issued a good-natured press release describing Gould's unique habits and accoutrements.
-He brought to the studio a special piano chair, bottles of pills, and unseasonal winter clothing; once there, he would soak his hands and arms in very hot water for twenty minutes before playing.
-Gould often had trouble finding a piano he liked; the Variations were recorded on a Steinway piano he had acquired in 1955 (model CD 19), which had been shipped around the northeastern United States for his concerts.
+He brought to the studio a special piano chair, bottles of pills, and unseasonable winter clothing; once there, he would soak his hands and arms in very hot water for twenty minutes before playing.
+Gould often had trouble finding a piano he liked; the Variations were recorded on a Steinway CD 19 piano, a model similar to the piano that Gould himself owned, a CD 174.